What is the richest country in the world for the year 2017?

-The nation’s highly developed trade-oriented market economy has been ranked as the most open in the world and the most pro-business with low tax rates.
+The nation’s highly developed trade-oriented market economy has been ranked as the most open in the world and the most pro-business in terms of low tax rates.

-Singapore is also a major Foreign Direct Investment (FDI) outflow financier in the world.
+Singapore is also a major foreign direct investment (FDI) outflow financier.

 Luxembourg, which is the second-smallest state in the European Union, enjoys a degree of economic prosperity very rare among industrialized democracies.
 It is seen as a diversified industrialized nation, largely depending on the banking, steel, and industrial sectors.

-With a population of a little more than 500,000, Luxembourg is ranked the eighth least-populous country in Europe.
+With a population of a little more than 500,000, Luxembourg is one of the least-populous countries in Europe.

-When it comes to the 2015 richest country, Qatar wins by a landslide.
+When it comes to the 2017 list of richest countries, Qatar wins by a landslide.

-The oil boom was the major monetary source of this southwest Asian state, which is ranked as the world’s largest exporter of LNG.
-Petroleum and liquefied natural gas are the cornerstones of the nation’s economy and represent more than 70% of its total revenue, more than 60% of GDP.
+The oil boom was the major monetary source of this southwest Asian state, which is ranked as the world’s largest exporter of liquefied natural gas.
+Petroleum and LNG are the cornerstones of the nation’s economy, and they represent more than 70% of Qatar’s total revenue: more than 60% of GDP.

 Qatari nationals account for a mere 12% of the total population of 2.2 million.

-Before the emergence of its petrol-based industry, Qatar was a poor pearl fishing country.
+Before the emergence of its petroleum-based industry, Qatar was a poor pearl-fishing country.
 Today, Qatar is a significant power in the Arab world.

 |Rank||Country||Per Capita Income|